INTSEAN/prework/README.md

 ## Feedback

-We'd love to hear your thoughts and feedback on ColorMood.
-Feel free to reach out to us with any suggestions or comments to help us improve the app and enhance your experience.
+I'd love to hear your thoughts and feedback on ColorMood.
+Feel free to reach out to me with any suggestions or comments to help me improve the app and enhance your experience.

 ---

-Thank you for choosing ColorMood to explore the world of colors!